-To participate in this study abroad program, you must be in good academic, conduct, and finanical standing and have the minimum 2.8 GPA required.
+To participate in this exchange program, you must be in good academic standing and have the minimum 3.00 GPA required.
 CIE will check your grades at the end of the semester prior to departure.
 If you are on probation at that time, we will need to check with Stellenbosch University to see if you will be allowed to participate.
 If you have been suspended, you will not be allowed to participate in the program.
 This means that cancellation may happen days before your planned departure date.